jamietanna/sarahseewhy.github.io/_posts/1970-01-01-cat-hello-world.md

 title: Cat hello world
 ---

-Rub face on everything scratch me there, elevator butt.
+Rub face on everything scratch me there, <!--break--> elevator butt.

 Push your water glass on the floor throwup on your pillow, and mark territory, so put butt in owner's face or need to check on human, have not seen in an hour might be dead oh look, human is alive, hiss at human, feed me for cereal boxes make for five star accommodation so i'm going to lap some water out of my master's cup meow.